EchooWww/CST_Term4/COMP4958/LectureNotes/Lecture2.md

 We can call `Process.whereis(:name)` to get the PID of the process with the name.

+`__MODULE__` is a macro that will return the name of the current module.
+This way, we can omit passing the pid to the functions!

 ```elixir
 defmodule RegisteredCounterServer do
   def start(n\\0) do